oaojfr/Project-NOW/README.md

 - **Button to reset all settings to their default values.**
 - **Support for smaller screens:** added scrollable areas.
 - **Info tooltips added in the settings section.**
-- **Enhanced UI**: Project NOW aims to improve the user interface of GeForce NOW, providing a more intuitive and enjoyable experience.
-- **Custom Discord Rich Presence**: Show off your gaming status with personalized Discord Rich Presence.
+- **Discord Rich Presence**: Show off your gaming status with Discord Rich Presence.
 Display game details and status updates directly in your Discord profile.
-- **Instant App Switch**: Automatically switch to Project NOW once your gaming rig is ready for action!
 - **Notifications**: Get notified once your gaming rig is ready for action!

 ## 🎮 **Game Shortcuts**